ZacharyChai/GSU-Housing-Process/README.md

 # GSU Housing Check-In Process Optimization

-Capstone project focused on improving the efficiency, accuracy, and student experience of Georgia State University’s on-campus housing check-in process.
+Project focused on improving the efficiency, accuracy, and student experience of Georgia State University’s on-campus housing check-in process.
 Using Bizagi Studio, we mapped AS-IS and TO-BE workflows, identified non-value-added steps, and redesigned the process to reduce lead time and operational friction.

 ---